Sarah Pavan

-Sarah Lindsey Pavan (born August 16, 1986) is a Canadian beach volleyball and former indoor volleyball player.
+Sarah Lindsey Pavan (born August 16, 1986) is a Canadian former beach volleyball and indoor volleyball player.
 She was part of the Canada women's national volleyball team at the 2010 FIVB Volleyball Women's World Championship in Japan.

-With Melissa Humana-Paredes she won the women's gold medal at the 2019 Beach Volleyball World Championships.
+With Melissa Humana-Paredes, she won the women's gold medal at the 2019 Beach Volleyball World Championships.

 College indoor volleyball career

-Pavan played college volleyball at the University of Nebraska-Lincoln where she led her team to win the 2006 NCAA Division I women's volleyball tournament, in which she was named the tournament's Most Outstanding Player.
-Her collegiate accolades are numerous, and include winning the Honda Sports Award for volleyball (2007), the Honda-Broderick Cup (2006–07), the AVCA National Player of the Year (2006), and thrice the Big 12 Conference Player of the Year (2005–07).
+Pavan played college volleyball for the Nebraska Cornhuskers where she led her team to win the 2006 NCAA Division I women's volleyball tournament, in which she was named the tournament's Most Outstanding Player.
+Her collegiate accolades are numerous, and include winning the Honda Sports Award for volleyball (2007), the Honda-Broderick Cup (2006–07), the AVCA National Player of the Year (2006), and three times the Big 12 Conference Player of the Year (2005–07).
 She also won several academic awards, including twice winning ESPN The Magazine Academic All-American of the Year (2007–08) and earning a degree in biochemistry with a perfect 4.0 GPA.